xatusbetazx17/-XatusTech-Armor-System/README.md

 # XatusTech Armor System - Real-World MegaMan-Inspired Suit

 ## 🧾 Overview
+**XatusTech Armor** is a modular smart armor system designed for both humans and humanoid robots.
+Its purpose is to enhance law enforcement capabilities while protecting against physical threats and environmental hazards, including airborne diseases.
+The suit is adaptable across genders, builds, and tactical roles.

 This repository contains the advanced modular system for a real-life smart armor suit inspired by the MegaMan universe and Orgarm-style artificial muscle support.
 It integrates motion control, AI vision, glove-based gesture input, neural-like response, and central AI logic.

 ---